garrett-webster/startup/notes.md

 Maybe the one thing I hadn't thought about was the idea of an elastic IP address.
 Is that just an AWS thing?
 It would make sense since we're doing this through EC2, in which the E stands for "Elastic".

+"Let's Encrpyt" allows for the free generation of TLS certificates.
+Caddy uses this to automatically generate certificates when needed.

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).